google/opencasebook/patents.md

 > granted to \[Mitsubishi\] then you should find and \[sic\] implied
 > license was granted to \[Mitsubishi\] by Wang.

-The relevant question to the jury on the Special Verdict Form read, “Has Mitsubishi proven by a preponderance of the evidence that Wang licensed Mitsubishi to make, use, or sell the subject matter of the '513 patent?.
+The relevant question to the jury on the Special Verdict Form read, "Has Mitsubishi proven by a preponderance of the evidence that Wang licensed Mitsubishi to make, use, or sell the subject matter of the '513 patent?.
-The jury answered “Yes.” \[...\]
+The jury answered "Yes." \[...\]

 After the verdict, the court held a hearing on Mitsubishi's equitable defenses, then directed Wang to draft a proposed judgment and findings of